 Most people had surnames by the 1400s.
-Because Archer is an occupational name, the surname could have arisen in the same area, or different areas, in men who were not actually related to each other.
-It's very surprising, therefore, that the vast majority of families of the name "Archer" resided in the woollen towns of the West Riding of Yorkshire at the time of the 1881 Census.
+Because Archer is an occupational name, the surname could have arisen in several different areas, in men who were not actually related to each other.
+It’s very surprising, therefore, that the vast majority of families of the name “Archer” resided in the woollen towns of the West Riding of Yorkshire at the time of the 1881 Census.

 In times of war, men would be mustered to serve in the army.
 Famously, King Harold Godwinson was said to have been killed by a Norman archer at Hastings in 1066…and it was during the Hundred Years’ War (1337–1453) that the longbow became famous for playing a major role in the great English victories at Crécy (1346), Poitiers (1356), and Agincourt (1415).

 In “The Medieval Archer”, John Gillingham says that the typical Archer was thought to be a relatively humble person “men without worth and without birth”.
 However, Archers could and did rise through the ranks.
 The Universities of Reading and Southampton published a quarter of a million service records of men who saw active duty in the 100 years’ War.
 Among them is a Robert de Fishlake, who was enlisted in 1378 at the age of 16 and who progressed from archer to man-at-arms.
 This database is available online, at this link.
 I put the name Archer into the search box and found hundreds of soldiers who were listed with the surname Archer, fighting from Aquitaine to Agincourt, from Scotland to Ireland, and guess what their position was in the army?
 ARCHERS!!!
 Along with the Archers (of that surname) were an equal number of Fletchers, who were also serving as archers, as might be expected.